Support for carers

 Provided by Human Support Group.
 This service offers carers peace of mind by making sure that the person they care for can be looked after if an emergency arises.
 The service is available to all carers of adults in Darlington and County Durham.

 Carers who register with the service draw up an emergency plan which identifies 3 family members, friends or neighbours as emergency contacts.
 If they are not available, or there are no nominated contacts, short term support is provided by the service provider until alternative arrangements can be made by Adult Social Care.

 For more information contact Human Support Group on 03300 882367.

-The Carers Support Service also operates Darlington’s Carers Register, which enables you to identify yourself as a carer.
+Darlington Carers Support also operates Darlington’s Carers Register, which enables you to identify yourself as a carer.
 You can then receive a regular newsletter giving information about services and support.
 The register also gives a more accurate picture of carers in Darlington, which can be used by Health, Adult Social Care, Children's Services and other organisations to plan support for carers in Darlington.
-You can view the Carers Support Service newsletter on the Darlington Association on Disability website [external link]

 If you care for someone who is at risk of going missing, you can sign up for the Herbert Protocol, which will help the Police to help you if the person does go missing.
 To sign up, contact Durham Constabulary on 101 or via email - Herbertprotocol@durham.pnn.police.uk

 Carers may be eligible for for a Council Tax Carers Discount.

 Life Stages Carers Network